FerhatBingol/MariaDB-GSL-UDF/README.md

 This is just-the-beginning of my efforts to attach GNU Scientific Library to Maria database.

 I have started with the Special Functions which we need to use within SQL queries.
-Without this UDFs one has to download the data to the client and process with a basic scientific function (e.g. Eurler's Gamma function or beta function).
+Without this UDFs one has to download the data to the client and process with a basic scientific function (e.g. Gamma function or beta function).

 ## How to use the code